awsdocs/amazon-route53-docs/doc_source/integration-with-other-services.md

 **Amazon WorkMail**
 If you're using Amazon WorkMail for your business email and you're using Route 53 as your DNS service, you can use Route 53 to route traffic to your Amazon WorkMail email domain\.
 For more information, see [Routing traffic to Amazon WorkMail](routing-to-workmail.md)\.

+For more information see [Routing internet traffic to your AWS resources](routing-to-aws-resources.md)\.